-A PhD fellowship opportunity is now open, at the MRC Unit in The Gambia, with a closing date of the 30th November 2024.
+A PhD fellowship opportunity is now open, at the MRC Unit in The Gambia, with a closing date of the 30th November 2024 and by16:00 hours.
 Contact Ed Clarke (Ed.Clarke@lshtm.ac.uk) or Martin Goodier (Martin.Goodier@lshtm.ac.uk) for more information or any questions.

 Project Title: